jsw7460/jsw7460.github.io/_pages/about.md

 My research interest lies at the intersection of natural language processing (NLP) and reinforcement learning (RL).
 This involves grounding advanced language models in real-world robotic agents to enable them to perform complex tasks across various environments.
 It also includes using RL to address the alignment problem in language models.

-Prior to my graduate studies, I completed a B.S degree in mathematics, and I am currently working as a Research Intern at LG AI Research.
+Prior to my graduate studies, I earned a B.S degree in mathematics from Sungkyunkwan University.